 Explanation: As per the above read command, we are accepting the user input in a secure way.
 The user input will not display on screen but the read command is accepting user input.

-We have seen the uncut concept of “Linux Read Command” with the proper example, explanation and command with different outputs.
-The read command is widely used in the shell and application-level jobs.
-We can use the read command with different ways like accepting user inputs, secure input, character restriction, input hint, etc.
+We have seen the uncut concept of “Linux Read Command” with the proper example, explanation, and command with different outputs.
+The read command is widely used in shell and application-level jobs.
+We can use the read command in different ways like accepting user inputs, secure input, character restriction, input hint, etc.

 This is a guide to Linux Read.
 Here we discuss an overview of the Linux Read Command and its different commands along with Examples and Code Implementation.
 You can also go through our other suggested articles to learn more –